 At The Motley Fool, we're buy-and-hold investors, but before we can hold a stock, we have to pick the stock.
 So our analysts are always on the hunt for strong new investment ideas.
-And every week, some businesses stand out from the crowd, which is why every Motley Fool Money episode includes host Chris Hill asking his guests -- this time, senior analysts Andy Cross and Jason Moser -- which companies they have their eyes on, and why.
+And every week, some businesses stand out from the crowd, which is why every Motley Fool Money episode includes host Chris Hill asking his guests -- this time, senior analysts Ron Gross and Jason Moser -- which companies they have their eyes on, and why.

-To catch full episodes of all the Motley Fool's free podcasts, check out our podcast center.
+To catch full episodes of all The Motley Fool's free podcasts, check out our podcast center.
 A full transcript follows the video.

 10 stocks we like better than WalmartWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, the Motley Fool Stock Advisor, has quadrupled the market.*

-David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Walmart wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Walmart wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!